orgg92/LAN-Man/readme.md

 <b> SSH Monitor </b>
 - As above, except our filter is altered to listen for ports 22 instead of 67/68.

+<b> Host finder </b>
+- A ping sweep utility that scans a /24 based off the specified interface.
+- If a host does not respond, we also try an arping to check or any responses, if none we consider the host offline (granted this does not consider ICMP being filtered but this could always be enhanced using an nmap scan per host to check for open ports which would inevitably be a slower process).

 <b> WebUI </b>
 - The front end of this service is Javascript and templated by Pug.
 - The LAN service details simply run the Python checker with the --c flag and then dumps the std out nicely onto the page.